 To prevent a Public Administrator from administering your estate and taking a portion of your assets as a result, you must plan your estate with a well-written will nominating an executor and alternative executors.

 Should you need assistance in estate planning and the drafting of your will, we at the Law Offices of Albert Goodwin are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or send us an email at [email protected].